Rushmore75/cap_web_api/README.md

 Backend is all built in Rust, with Rocket for website handling and Diesel ORM for interacting with the PostgreSQL database.
 Frontend is JS/HTML/CSS

+# Next
+It could use some CSS help, it's just very time consuming.

 # Developing:
 You will need [diesel](https://diesel.rs/) installed to work with the ORM.